CHOCONOMI/Portfolio_me/README.md

-# Portfolio_me
+# Nomi's_Portfolio

-This is a web that I'm working on, here I'll compilate all my works, proyects and information about me.
-The information will be from last year (2020) to the rest of years of my studies.
+This is my portfolio.
+Here I will compile all the works I've done through my last years of school and my work from my future (university, job, etc).
+It's made for my professional development as for fun and self-improvement.
+Feel free to look around!

 https://choconomi.github.io/Portfolio_me/